desmos-labs/docs/versioned_docs/version-mainnet/04-validators/03-setup.md

 ```

 :::warning Note
-To be in the validator set, you need to have more total voting power than the last validator.
+To be in the validator set, you need to have more total voting power than the 200th validator.
 :::